 Now that I’ve given you a clearer understanding of what mobile apps and websites are and what the most prominent differences are between them, let’s compare mobile vs web software according to certain criteria.

 What to develop, mobile apps or web apps?
 Let’s explore the main differences and what lies behind each.

 Number of users

 Across the board, websites can claim more users than mobile apps.
 And though mobile apps account for 90% of the time spent on mobile devices, the mobile vs desktop debate doesn’t have a clear winner.
 If you develop a website adapted for mobile browsers, you’ll get access to a larger audience than you would with a mobile app.

 The number of app downloads, however, continues to grow, especially since the start of the COVID-19 pandemic.

 Discoverability and accessibility

 The difference between website and application when it comes to discovery is huge.
-Because mobile apps are platform-specific and are downloaded to mobile devices, users can’t just access a mobile app in one click: they need to download it first.
+Because mobile apps are platform-specific and are downloaded to mobile devices, users can’t just access a mobile app with one click: they need to download it first.
 This means you can get users only if they make an effort to download and open your app.

 According to Statista, 25% of users uninstall an app after only one use, and many users uninstall apps without ever launching them.
 This gives businesses an additional challenge of encouraging users to try out their apps and actually stay.